Get insider access

 The Canon EOS R10 is better than the Canon EOS R100, but that's a given since it's aimed at more advanced users and sits at a higher price point.
 The R10 outperforms the R100 in almost every way, with better autofocus, faster burst shooting, better build quality, and more features.
 That said, the R100 has a simpler, more beginner-friendly interface and a more portable design that still gives it some value for those looking to get a starter camera on a tight budget.

-Canon EOS Rebel T7 / EOS 2000D
+Canon EOS Rebel T7/2000D

-The Canon EOS Rebel T7 / EOS 2000D and Canon EOS R100 are both beginner-oriented cameras with different designs, but ultimately, the newer R100 offers a much wider breadth of capability.
+The Canon EOS Rebel T7/2000D and the Canon EOS R100 are both beginner-oriented cameras with different designs, but ultimately, the newer R100 offers a much wider breadth of capability.
 The mirrorless R100 is smaller and lighter, feels better built, has a brighter and sharper display, and has a more intuitive menu system.
 It also has a much more effective autofocus system, plenty of automatic scene shooting modes, and can record 4k video, albeit with a severe crop and a max frame rate of 24 fps.
 While the Rebel T7 has Canon's EF/EF-S lens mount, which currently offers a much wider array of budget-friendly lenses, you can always use them with an R100 via an EF-EOS R lens mount adapter, although that comes at an additional cost and some added bulk.

 Canon EOS M50

-The Canon EOS M50 and Canon EOS R100 each have their own advantages.
+The Canon EOS M50 and the Canon EOS R100 each have their own advantages.
 The R100 feels better built, has a higher-capacity battery, and offers eye tracking in 4k video, though both cameras are saddled with a max frame rate of 24 fps and a severe crop when shooting in this resolution.
 Meanwhile, the M50 is a little more compact, features a fully articulated touch-sensitive display, and has a faster max shooting speed.
-Unfortunately, it's worth noting that Canon's M-mount is discontinued, and the manufacturer won't be developing any new lens designs for this system.
+Unfortunately, it's worth noting that Canon's M mount is discontinued, and the manufacturer won't be developing any new lens designs for this system.

 Canon EOS M50 Mark II

-The Canon EOS M50 Mark II and Canon EOS R100 each have their own strengths.
-The M50 Mark II is a little smaller, has a fully articulated touch-sensitive display, has a faster continuous shooting speed, and exhibits less noticeable rolling shutter when recording video.
+The Canon EOS M50 Mark II and the Canon EOS R100 each have their own strengths.
+The M50 Mark II is a little smaller, has a fully articulated touch-sensitive display, has a faster continuous shooting speed, and exhibits a less noticeable rolling shutter when recording video.
 Conversely, the R100 is a better-built camera with a higher-capacity battery.
 Unlike the M50 Mark II, it also has a more up-to-date USB-C port, which you can't use for on-the-go charging.
-Unlike the M50 Mark II, which uses Canon's discontinued M-mount, the R100 has the advantage of using the manufacturer's newer RF mount; while there are few dedicated APS-C lenses currently available, more are planned to be released in the future.
+Unlike the M50 Mark II, which uses Canon's discontinued M mount, the R100 has the advantage of using the manufacturer's newer RF mount; while there are few dedicated APS-C lenses currently available, more are planned to be released in the future.

 Sony α6400

 The Sony α6400 is better overall than the Canon EOS R100, though the Canon may offer better value for those on a very tight budget or those looking for a simpler camera.
-The Sony has a less intuitive user interface, but it's better-built, has a more effective autofocus system, quicker burst shooting, and better video specs.
+The Sony has a less intuitive user interface, but it's better built, has a more effective autofocus system, quicker burst shooting, and better video specs.

 Sony α6100